Press, Rapinoe score, US beats Brazil 2-0 in SheBelieves Cup

 Sundhage, who coached the U.S. from 2008-12, took Brazil over last summer and has an 8-2-3 record.

-The U.S. beat Canada 1-0 in its SheBelieves Cup opener on Thursday, while Brazil defeated rival Argentina 4-1.
+The U.S. beat Canada 1-0 in its SheBelieves Cup opener on Thursday, while Brazil beat rival Argentina 4-1.
 Brazil is making its second overall appearance in the tournament, now in its sixth year.

 For the first time this year, all of the U.S. players stood for the national anthem before the game.